worldbank/GOST_PublicGoods/README.md

   Installation instructions

+    Download from GitHub the latest copy of GOSTnets.
+Unzip the folder into your location of choice, [location]​

+    Make a new Python 3.6 environment in Anaconda Navigator.
+Call it [env name]​

+    Install the following packages in this order:​

+    conda install –c conda-forge geopandas ​

+    pip install osmnx​

+    pip install peartree​

+    conda install rasterio​

+    pip install ipykernel​

+  Register your sparkly new environment with Jupyter:​

+    source activate myenv ​

+    python -m ipykernel install --user --name [env name] --display-name "Python ([env name])" ​

+    Provide any notebooks you are working on with th

 GOSTrocks
   GOSTrocks is a python library that pulls together routine raster processing functions for transforming spatial data into tables useful to economists